Authentic Greek Chicken Gyros (Stovetop or Grill)

 - Feb 5

-These Authentic Greek Chicken Gyros are juicy, boldly seasoned, and packed with classic Mediterranean flavor, and they're easy to make at home on the stovetop or grill.
-Marinated chicken is cooked until golden and tender, then tucked into Warm Homemade Pita Bread with fresh toppings and creamy Authentic Greek Tzatziki Sauce, making this a weeknight-friendly meal that still feels special.
-Serve with Greek Lemon Potatoes or turn leftovers into Mediterranean Chicken Bowls for easy lunches throughout the week.
+These Authentic Greek Chicken Gyros are juicy, boldly seasoned, and packed with classic Mediterranean flavor — and they’re surprisingly easy to make at home on the stovetop or grill.
+Tender marinated chicken is cooked until golden and flavorful, then tucked into Warm Homemade Pita Bread with crisp vegetables and creamy Authentic Greek Tzatziki Sauce for a meal that feels just like Greek street food.

 Authentic Greek flavors without complicated steps